Gnimuc/CImGui.jl/README.md

 Task (runnable) @0x00000001136bead0
 ```

+Should you have any other questions, feel free to write a post at the [Discussions](https://github.com/Gnimuc/CImGui.jl/discussions) area.

 ## Usage
 The API provided in this package is as close as possible to the original C++ API.
 When translating C++ code to Julia, please follow the tips below:
 - Replace `ImGui::` to `CImGui.`;